michandgit/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-After provising the required data , this ML prediction system will be able to predict whether the person has diabetes or not.
+After providing the required data , this ML prediction system will be able to predict whether the person has diabetes or not.